RomulloSilva/API_AMAZONS3/README.md

 # API_AMAZONS3
-API Resfull em um bucket da Amazon S3
+Restful API in an Amazon S3 bucket - At the moment just get in bucket S3